 How do I create a text document on a Mac?
 It's really pretty straightforward and simple.
 When using the terminal, here's how:

 - (1.)
 Click the Magnifying Glass from the upper right hand corner of your Mac desktop.

 (3.)
 You should now see the newfile.txt file on your desktop.

 Additional Notes regarding making a new Text file or Document on Mac OS:

-Additional Notes: Using cd, you can change to any directory (doesn't have to be desktop).
-You can use touch to create a new file named whatever you want (doesn't have to be named newfile,txt).
+While in the terminal, you can change to any directory by using the cd command.
+The new file or document can be saved anywhere, it doesn't have to be created on the desktop.
+Also keep in mind that you can use the touch command to create a new file named whatever you want; (the new file doesn't have to be named newfile.txt).